Collective-Mainframe/Collective/README.md

 ```bash
 .submit
 ```
-Collective Matrix usually takes 1-3 days to approve your connection.
+Collective usually takes 1-3 days to approve your connection.
 During times of high traffic, this may also take up to a week.

 **Warning:** if a failure is detected in your installation process, your connection may be terminated.
 If the error can be fixed, instructions will be sent to you within the installation interface.